Malta-Lab/speech-parkinsons-disease-subtype/README.md

       Each row of the csv file must be a patient.

-2. Edit the PATH_TO_OUTPUT_DIR and PATH_TO_INPUT_FILE in the cell below;
+2. Edit the PATH_TO_OUTPUT_DIR and PATH_TO_INPUT_FILE in the indicated cell;
-3. Run all cells in this notebook;
+3. Run all cells in the notebook;
-4. Predictions will be saved in the output folder indicated in the path.
+4. Predictions will be saved in the output folder indicated in the path, each row is the patient of the correspondig row of the input file.